OrenForkosh/IdentityDomains/README.md

 ### Getting Started

-The file 'IdentityDemos' is a good starting point as it includes several examples for using the code.
+The file `IdentityDemos` is a good starting point as it includes several examples for using the code.
 The script shows how to:
 1. Compute the identity-domains and showing their behavioral correlates
 2. Use pre-computed Identity-Domains to produce a map of the personality space